seanbaxter/DirectXShaderCompiler/docs/Atomics.rst

     x = xtemp;
   }

-However, LLVM is not allowed to transform the former to the latter: it could indirectly introduce undefined behavior if another thread can access ``x`` at the same time.
-(This example is particularly of interest because before the concurrency model was implemented, LLVM would perform this transformation.)
+However, LLVM37 is not allowed to transform the former to the latter: it could indirectly introduce undefined behavior if another thread can access ``x`` at the same time.
+(This example is particularly of interest because before the concurrency model was implemented, LLVM37 would perform this transformation.)

 Note that speculative loads are allowed; a load which is part of a race returns ``undef``, but does not have undefined behavior.